 Bacteria can spread from raw meat, poultry and vegetables to worktops, chopping boards, dishes and utensils.
 To keep your Christmas meal safe, remember the following:

-- always wash your hands thoroughly before and after handling raw food, including raw meat and vegetables.
-Wash your hands with warm water and soap, and dry them thoroughly
+- always wash your hands thoroughly with soap and warm water and dry them before and after handling raw food, including raw meat and vegetables

 - don’t wash your turkey, or any other poultry, before you cook it as any bacteria present can splash onto worktops, dishes and other foods (proper cooking will kill any bacteria)